3 Data Science Tools for Reporting

 3.1.6.3 Multi-part Figures

-For comparing visualizations side by side:
+For comparing visualisations side by side:

 \begin{figure}[htbp]